Trusts Act 2019: Trustees' duties

 - Any of the above documents that were kept by a former trustee and passed on to the current trustee.

-We are working on technology solutions to ensure that our trust clients can easily meet the obligation to keep trust records.
+Tompkins Wake can assist clients with the creation, support and maintenance of document hubs, an online portal solution to ensure that our trust clients can easily meet the obligation to keep trust records.

 There are some significant changes to the duties and obligations of trustees in the new Trusts Act 2019.
 If you have concerns about how the changes may affect you or your trust, contact Andrew Orme (Rotorua based), Campbell Stewart, Peter Duncan or Peter Fanning.